What are the infrastructure requirements to run Oracle Service Cloud products?

 System requirements differ depending on the type of user:

 Agent: Agents are users that can access any combination of the administration pages excluding the Administration and Analytics consoles.
-Agents can access the different records in RightNow, such as incidents, answers, opportunities, contacts, campaigns, and organizations.
+Agents can access the different records in Oracle Service Cloud, such as incidents, answers, opportunities, contacts, campaigns, and organizations.

 Administrators: are users who can access the administration features (such as staff accounts and profiles) and/or the analytics consoles.
 These areas require the most RAM to function properly.

-Oracle RightNow has adopted a "last two releases" policy, which means that we test new versions of our software using the combinations of the last two releases of operating systems and databases.
-If a new release, such as Enterprise Linux OS 7.0 or Oracle 8.1.7 is announced during the product cycle, we do not incorporate it into the test cycle until our next product release of RightNow.
-There may be exceptions to testing two releases back when versions of our software require capabilities not supported in earlier platforms and databases.
+Oracle Service Cloud has adopted a "Last Two Releases" policy, which means that new versions of the Oracle Service Cloud software are tested using the combinations of the last two releases of the Windows OS (Operating System).
+If a new OS release, OS service patch, or OS component such as a .NET or a browser releases is announced during the product cycle, it is not incorporated it into the test cycle until the next product release of Oracle Service Cloud.

-We will not change supported platforms if a new release of a database or operating system becomes available during the release cycle.
-Additional platforms would be added for the next release of our products.
+We will not change the supported platforms in currently released version if a new release of an OS, or component becomes available during the release cycle.
+Additional platforms would be added for the next release of OSvC if applicable.

-We understand our customers' desire to utilize new technologies in the OS and database world.
+We understand our customers' desire to utilize new technologies in the OS and browsers.
 However, we ask for your patience in helping us ensure that the product and services that we provide meets your needs and expectations in quality and reliability in a stable environment.